Sukankrishnan/21Days21Tips/#day11(APIAutomation_Tools).md

 Don't rely on single tool when someone gives suggestion for API automation tools.

 Many more tools available in the market.
 Explore and use which is feasible to you and your work.
+I mention some of the commonly used tools.

   1. **Postman + Newman** - Most commonly used open source tool with CLI support.